Retaver/mlpgame/CHARACTER_SHEET_FIX_README.md

    - Attach to any GameObject
    - Check console for detailed diagnostics

-### If Character Sheet Appears But Won't Close:
+### If Tabs Don't Work:

+- Check that all tab buttons are found: `stats-tab`, `skills-tab`, `perks-tab`, `effects-tab`
-- Check that close button is properly wired
+- Check that all panels are found: `stats-panel`, `skills-panel`, `perks-panel`, `effects-panel`
-- Verify close button name is "close-button"
+- Verify tab click handlers are wired correctly
-- Check console for close button click events
+- Check console for tab switching debug messages
+- Test with keyboard shortcuts (1-4 keys)

+### If Wrong Panel Shows:

+- Check that `InitializeTabs()` is called when character sheet opens
+- Verify panel display styles are set correctly
+- Check that `UpdateTabStyling()` is working properly

 ## Files Modified